nonsignificantp/scraper-pharma-drug_forms/README.md

 # 💊 Scraper script for pharma data

 Three scipts for scraping drugs forms being sold in Argentina's pharmacies.
-The execution order is:
+The execution order should be the following:

 ```
 $ python3 drugs-list.py